lixudongkeer/QSDPNAL/README.md

 # QSDPNAL
 A MATLAB software for convex quadratic semidefinite programming  with inequality, equality and bound constraints

+This project is the implementation of the algorithm introduced in the paper QSDPNAL: A two-phase augmented Lagrangian method for convex quadratic semidefinite programming by Xudong Li, Defeng Sun and Kim-Chuan Toh.
+This paper has been accepted to publication in Mathematical Programming Computation.

 Welcome to QSDPNAL!

 ## Compile Mex files